Howtoo Logo

 📋 Before You Begin

-• 🅿️ Park on level ground, center the steering wheel, and chock the rear wheels.
+• 🧭 Park on level ground, set the parking brake, and place wheel chocks behind the rear tires.

 🔨 Step-by-Step Instructions